 - Payment- known as the legal term consideration

-If these three elements exist, then you’re essentially in a verbal tenancy agreement.
-This contract is binding on all parties involved.
+If these three elements exist, then you’ve essentially created a verbal tenancy agreement.
+This contract is binding to all parties involved.

 There are other elements to consider: